lametric/Documentation/reference-docs/device-apps.rst

 ---------------- --------------- -----------------------------------------------------------
 ``index``        Integer         Position of the widget when switching between them with buttons or API.
 Can be -1.
-``package``      String          Id of the LaMetric Time app this widget is an instance of
+``package``      String          Id of the LaMetric Time app this widget is an instance of ``visible``      Boolean         Since API 2.3.0.
+True if widget is currently displayed on the screen,
+                                 false otherwise.
 ================ =============== ===========================================================